apache/trafficserver/doc/admin-guide/files/records.config.en.rst

    for a subsequent transfer of data after a transaction ends.
 A value of ``0`` will disable the no activity timeout.

+   See :ref:`admin-performance-timeouts` for more discussion on |TS| timeouts.

 .. ts:cv:: CONFIG proxy.config.http.transaction_no_activity_timeout_in INT 30
    :reloadable:
    :overridable:

    Specifies how long Traffic Server keeps connections to clients open if a transaction stalls.

+   See :ref:`admin-performance-timeouts` for more discussion on |TS| timeouts.

 .. ts:cv:: CONFIG proxy.config.http.transaction_no_activity_timeout_out INT 30
    :reloadable: